Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 #### [features]

-We are focusing only on 3 main platforms for now:
+We are focusing only on 3 leading platforms for now:

 * Linux
 * MacOS